-The inspector met and spoke with staff who were on duty throughout the course of the inspection, and met three of the residents who lived there.
-One of the residents was on an over night stay elsewhere on the day of the inspection.
-Two of the residents went out for the morning, one was going to a community group called the 'mens shed' and one was going for coffee with staff and to do some shopping for the house.
+The inspector met and spoke with staff who were on duty throughout the course of the inspection, and met all of the residents who lived there.
+One the day of the inspection, the bus had been taken in for maintenance work and so a number of the residents went out for a walk instead.
+Alternative transport was available in the afternoon and some of the residents were going out for a drive and coffee later in the day.